The James A. Ward, SJ Papers consist of journals, spiritual and other writings, materials related to his teaching career, and correspondence.

 Researchers are solely responsible for determining the copyright status of the materials being used, establishing who the copyright owner is, locating the copyright owner, and obtaining permission for intended use.

-James A. Ward (1813-1895) was born in Philadelphia and attended Washington Seminary--perhaps enrolled by his uncle WIlliam Ward--beginning in 1823.
-After the school closed in 1827, James briefly worked for his uncle as a clerk before enrolling at Georgetown College in 1829.
-He then entered the Society of Jesus and began his novitiate at White Marsh (1832-1833).
+James A. Ward, SJ (1813-1895) was born in Philadelphia and attended Washington Seminary--perhaps sponsored by his uncle William Ward--beginning in 1823.
+After the school closed in 1827, James briefly worked as a clerk before enrolling at Georgetown College in 1829.
+He then entered the Society of Jesus in 1832 and began his novitiate at White Marsh (1832-1833).
 Returning to Georgetown the following year, he became a teacher of poetry and rhetoric (1834-1850) and was ordained in 1843.

 English